 George Grey, who became premier in 1877, did not restore the provincial governments, despite his opposition to their abolition.
 In fact he proceeded to centralise the land fund, making provision for 20% (33% in some instances) of land revenue to be paid to local authorities.

 The provinces had adopted different land-sale and land-tenure systems, and different schooling and charitable-aid systems.
-New laws in 1877 and 1885 standardised practice in such matters throughout the country (in the case of land law, it took until 1892 until the process was completed).
-Provincial police forces were also combined into the colonial constabulary.
+New laws in 1877 and 1885 standardised practice in such matters throughout the country (in the case of land law, it was not until 1892 that the process was completed).
+Provincial police forces were absorbed by the colonial constabulary.

 The survival of de facto Māori provinces in south-west Taranaki (to 1881), the King Country (to 1884) and Te Urewera (to around 1920) after the abolition of the Pākehā provinces was a transitional phase.
 It was the product of a hiatus in land buying and settler pressure, to which all eventually succumbed when the pressure resumed.

 After the end of provincial government, provinces did not completely disappear.
-Even with the expansion of European settlement they represented for the most part meaningful geographical divisions.
-Labelled ‘provincial districts’, statistical and other information continued to be presented for them until the 1950s.
-For statistical purposes these were replaced by ‘statistical areas’ in the 1961 census.
+Even with the expansion of European settlement, they represented for the most part meaningful geographical divisions.
+They were labelled ‘provincial districts’, and statistical and other information continued to be presented for them until the 1950s.
+Statistical districts were replaced by ‘statistical areas’ in the 1961 census.

 Land districts closely followed the former provincial boundaries, especially in the South Island.
-In the North Island, where the settlement frontier expanded until the 1920s, there was subdivision.
+In the North Island, where the settlement frontier continued expanding until the 1920s, there was subdivision.
 Two new land districts – North Auckland and Gisborne – were formed in 1919 and 1922 respectively.

 Education boards also followed provincial boundaries for the most part.
 However, Whanganui and South Canterbury both gained their own boards in 1877.

-Through the 20th century most organisations described their regional entities as provinces, for instance the Farmers Union (later Federated Farmers) and the Rugby Football Union.
+Through the 20th century most organisations – including the Farmers Union (later Federated Farmers) and the Rugby Football Union – described their regional entities as provinces.